garaj2/Bed-Occupancy-Micro-Analysis/README.md

 Highest Non-ICU occupancy percentages are present in Emergency Department (79%) , General Surgery (80%), and Trauma Center (76%) Departments.

-Emergency Department, General Surgery, and Trauma Center Departments s will require the most attention regarding capacity, given how much higher these percentage values are compared to other metrics and departments.
+Emergency Department, General Surgery, and Trauma Center Departments will require the most attention regarding capacity, given how much higher these percentage values are compared to other metrics and departments.